October 11th, 2017

 At Hartley, we believe it is imperative for students to gain not only knowledge in high school but also real world skills to be successful.
 We expect students to use their education and make an impact.
 One of the most critical skills is leadership.
 With the House System’s focus on developing leaders, the House Program was expanded in 2014 to include a unique leadership curriculum.
 Bishop Hartley is the only school in the Dioceses to offer an approved leadership curriculum for which students earn graduation credit.

-Congratulations to the newly selected students who will be part of House Leadership for the 2016-17 school year!
-Click HERE to see the list of students.
+Congratulations to the newly selected students who will be part of House Leadership for the 2017-18 school year!

 While integrating many of the roles of our previous student government system, the House System provides more leadership positions than that of a traditional student council model.
 Students can serve in more than 100 school leadership positions, including: School Captains, School Vice-Captains, Senior House Captain, Junior House Captain, Sophomore House Captain, Freshman House Captain, House Chaplain, and House Service Coordinator.
 The House System provides a framework for activities and programs which embrace Hartley’s Six Pillars including the development of leadership skills.